 Investment in a Fund is speculative and involves substantial risks, including the risk of loss of a Shareholder’s entire investment.
 No guarantee or representation is made that a Fund will achieve its investment objective, and investment results may vary substantially from year to year.
 Additional risks of investing in a Fund are set forth in the Fund’s offering documents.

-PLEASE NOTE: Only Shares of the Auction Fund are available for purchase by investors.
-During the first 12-18 months of the Auction Fund’s operations, investors will be able to purchase Auction Fund Shares but may be unable to sell their Auction Fund Shares.
+PLEASE NOTE: Only Shares of the DWPM Fund are available for purchase by investors.
+During approximately the first 12-18 months of the DWPM Fund’s operations, investors will be able to purchase DWPM Fund Shares monthly directly from the DWPM Fund at their net asset value (“NAV”) but may be unable to sell their DWPM Fund Shares.

 Each Feeder Fund’s principal office is located at One Freedom Valley Drive, Oaks, Pennsylvania 19456, and its telephone number is 855 520-7711.

 No Shareholder or other person holding Shares acquired from a Shareholder has the right to require a Fund to repurchase any Shares.
 No public market for Shares exists, and none is expected to develop in the future.
 Shares of the Master Fund and Tender Offer Fund may not be traded on any secondary market.
 Shares of the DWPM Fund may only be traded through the Nasdaq Fund Secondaries (a business of Nasdaq Inc.) and its registered broker dealer SMTX, LLC (together “Nasdaq Fund Secondaries” or “NFS”) as discussed.

 Investors must have the financial ability, sophistication/experience, and willingness to bear the risks of an investment in Private Markets Investment Funds.
 Such securities may be available only to qualified, sophisticated investors, may have liquidity constraints, and may bear the risk of investment in private markets securities.